 Celebrate new life at the Memorial Miracle Life Center.

-- A dedicated, experienced staff that is cross-trained to care for you and your baby.
+- Our dedicated, experienced staff is cross-trained to care for you and your baby.

-- Labor/delivery/recovery (LDR) rooms for routine deliveries, featuring soft lighting, a Jacuzzi, spa shower, and plenty of room for your support person.
+- Private labor/delivery/recovery (LDR) rooms for routine deliveries, featuring soft lighting, a Jacuzzi, spa shower, and plenty of room for your support person.

 - Private postpartum rooms with a bed for your partner to room with you and your baby.